Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Discussion

 Kuhn scale matching can be viewed as a special case of structure-based coarse-graining.
 It is guided by theoretical considerations, which identify the Kuhn scale as controlling the emergent, universal behavior at larger time and length scales.
 Consequently, no particular effort is made to reproduce the local behavior.
 The resulting ``one parameter force-field'' for the KG model is remarkably simple, but this simplicity obviously comes at the price of loosing the ability to predict (or to understand) the behaviour of experimental target systems below the Kuhn scale.
 In particular, this holds on the bead scale, where we employ a computationally convenient, generic model without any particular relation to the properties (or the structure) of the target system.

-The techniques for structure-based coarse-graining are well understood\cite{lyubartsev1995calculation,muller2002coarse,izvekov2005multiscale,rühle2009versatile}.
+The techniques for structure-based coarse-graining are well understood\cite{lyubartsev1995calculation,muller2002coarse,izvekov2005multiscale,ruhle2009versatile}.
 If applied on a similar level of coarse-graining as our KG models (i.e. retaining a comparable number of degrees of freedom), the resulting models can be expected to offer a locally more faithful representation.
 The differences are probably minor for polymers like isotactic polystyrene, where our KG beads represent three polystyrene monomers.
 The situation is different for polymers like polycarbonate, whose monomers are represented by several KG beads.
-There is no reason whatsoever, why the ``beads'' arising from systematic coarse-graining ought to be of equal size, spherical or be joined in a straight line like those of our KG models.\cite{tschop1998simulation,hahn2001simulation,muller2002coarse} Such models may provide insight into the relation between structure, local dynamics, and the dissipation mechanisms responsible for the glassy dynamics, which is lost in our approach.
-In terms of computational performance, they should fall in between atomistic descriptions and Kuhn matched KG models, since they need to resolve motion on smaller time scales.
+In this case, the ``beads'' arising from systematic coarse-graining are neither of equal size, nor spherical or nor joined in a straight line like those of our KG models.\cite{tschop1998simulation,hahn2001simulation,muller2002coarse} Such models may provide insight into the relation between structure, local dynamics, and the dissipation mechanisms responsible for the glassy dynamics, which is lost in our approach.
+In terms of computational performance, they should fall in between atomistic descriptions and Kuhn scale-mapped KG models, since they need to resolve motion on smaller time scales.